soft-matter/trackpy/doc/introduction.rst

 This package was developed in part by Nathan C. Keim, as part of his postdoctoral research in Paulo Arratia's group at the University of Pennsylvania, Philadelphia.
 This work was supported by NSF-MRSEC DMR-1120901.

+This package was developed in part by Casper van der Wel, as part of his PhD thesis work in Daniela Kraft’s group at the Huygens-Kamerlingh-Onnes laboratory, Institute of Physics, Leiden University, The Netherlands.
+This work was supported by the Netherlands Organisation for Scientific Research (NWO/OCW).